anton-mel/HALOTESTING/README.md

 ### How to Run

 Connect both devices to the host PC via USB3.
-First, launch the pipeline for logging, then start the required GUI interfaces.
+First, launch the pipeline for logging, then start the required GUI.

 > [!NOTE]
 > If the pipeline cannot establish a connection to the device, try power-cycling (restarting) the devices.
 It should flush the corrupted drivers.